Anujkumar23/javascriptDailyPractise/logicalOperators/notes.md

  OR || operator process its argument until it find first true value .

- people use this commanf=d when the condition on left part is falsy.
+ people use this command when the condition on left part is falsy.